Why Sellers Should Add a Kick-Out Clause to Avoid a Contingency Nightmare

 And, on the flip side, the first (contingent) contract can give you some leverage with the backup buyers, perhaps coaxing them to offer a higher price than they normally would.

-Benefits for the buyer
+For the buyer

 As a buyer with a home to sell, you can make your offer more attractive and likely to get accepted with a kick-out clause.

 It also provides you with time to sell your current property while under contract for another home.
-Perhaps even more significant, it keeps you from having to assume and pay two mortgages if it’s taking longer than anticipated to sell your existing home.
+Perhaps even more significantly, it keeps you from having to assume and pay two mortgages if it’s taking longer than anticipated to sell your existing home.

-Benefits for the seller
+For the seller

-Disadvantages for the buyer
+For the buyer

 A home sale contingency could weaken your position if you’re a buyer, especially in a hot real estate market where homes are receiving multiple offers.
 Simply put, it’s tough to compete in a seller’s market with contingencies.